mariamgerges575/dots-and-boxes/README.md

 ## Features
 ##### Some features included in this game are:
-1 - Two Players mode.
+- Two Players mode.
-2 - Computer Mode(intellegent).
+- Computer Mode(intellegent).
-3 - easy Mode
+- easy Mode
-4-difficult mode
+- difficult mode
-5-Save your Game and load it (up to 3 times ).
+- Save your Game and load it (up to 3 times ).
-6-Top 10 List of the winners.
+- Top 10 List of the winners.
-7-Timer which represent the time spent in a single game.
+- Timer which represent the time spent in a single game.
-8- Undo your move and Redo.
+- Undo your move and Redo.